wemgl/edu-interacting-with-workflows-go-code/exercises/querying-workflows/README.md

 2024/03/14 08:48:21 INFO  Query workflow started Namespace default TaskQueue queries WorkerID 43388@Omelas@ WorkflowType Workflow WorkflowID queries RunID 905330da-9c0f-490e-bd48-c6a9e8840f7a Attempt 1 input Plain text input
 ```

-3. You can now Query your Workflow.
-In a third terminal, navigate to the `queryclient` subdirectory and run `go run main.go`.
+1. You can now Query your Workflow.
+In a third terminal, run `go run queryclient/main.go`.
 It will send a Query to your Workflow, which will immediately return the Query result:

 ```
 2024/03/14 10:32:09 Received Query result.
 Result: waiting for signal